DeepasriMPrasad/DataSculpt/BUILD_INSTRUCTIONS.md

 ## Why No npm Scripts?

 This project was designed for Replit workflows, not traditional npm scripts.
-The build scripts I provided above replace the missing `npm run build:win` command.
+The build scripts replace the missing `npm run build:win` command.

+## Common Issues Fixed

+### Electron Dependency Error ✅
+**Problem**: `Package "electron" is only allowed in "devDependencies"` **Solution**: All build scripts now automatically move electron to devDependencies where electron-builder expects it.

+### Missing Scripts Error ✅
+**Problem**: `npm error Missing script: "build:win"` **Solution**: Use the provided build scripts or manual commands instead of npm scripts.

 ## Troubleshooting